satelliteoflove/Tomfoolery/docs/encounters.md

 specific catalog with a "party weight" equal to or below the level's party/group weight limit value will be included in the level-specific catalog.

-When an "encounter" is triggered, the level first generates a monster group, and then determines if the group is "friendly" or not.
+When an "encounter" is triggered, the dm generates one or more monster groups, populates them with mobs, and determines if the group is "friendly" or not.

-Monster groups are assembled in the following way:
-1) "total party weight" is assigned as "maximum group weight" of the current level, minus 0.0-0.75x the "maximum group weight" value.
-2) A running sum of "party weight" is kept.
-As long as that value doesn't meet the "total party weight" in step 1, a new monster from the level-specific catalog will be chosen at random.

 Monster Spellcasters
 --------------------